Ongoing Training FAQ

 I work with an Exempt Agency and I need the current training packet or forms.

-Here is the Exempt On-going Training packet.
+Here is the Exempt On-going Training packet and the Exempt In-Service Training packet.

 We are having a one day training event, conference or professional development day do we have to have it approved?